gaehlerm/SoftwareEngineering/README.md

 As software engineers, we want to automate everything, tests included.
 However, this is not always possible.
 There are still things that we can barely automate.
 One example are image processing algorithms.
 How much can you compress an image such that it still looks good?
 This is very hard to tell with an automated test and is better judged by humans.
 Also if you run some complex simulation, like the aerodynamics of an airplane, you cannot write a test to check that your simulation yields the correct result.
 Simply because you don't know the correct result.
 You can only judge from your experience that the result makes sense.
 There are still things that are better tested by humans than computers.

 # 12. Types of tests

-// should this go before the previous chapter?
-I frequently mention unit tests there...

 There are different types of tests, depending on their scope.
 There are several different categories of tests.
 Though for the sake of simplicity I'd like to reduce it to only 3 different types.
 Please note that the distinction between the different types of tests is not always clear.
 There are some tests that are a mixture of two different types.
 But in general, the following 3 categories are sufficient.
 1. Unit tests test the behavior of individual functions, classes and modules.